 Every Fall, Yard Smart offers its clients a lawn aeration service whereby a machine with hollow tines mechanically removes plugs or "cores" of soil and thatch from a lawn.
-Core aeration reduces soil compaction, creating a channel through which oxygen, water, and nutrients can penetrate into the soil.
-Over the next 14 days, both the hole left by the aerator and the plug left behind on the grass will start to break down.
+Core aeration reduces soil compaction, creating a channel through which oxygen, water, and nutrients can penetrate the soil.
+Over the next 14 days, the hole left by the aerator and the plug left behind on the grass will start to break down.

 Improved air exchange between the soil and atmosphere.

 Improved fertilizer uptake and use.
 (If soil is too dense, fertilizers will wash away as water passes over the surface of the soil in-stead of into it.)

 Reduced water runoff and puddling.